nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 Create the directory `Ref/MathReceiver`.

 **Create the FPP model file:**
-In directory `Ref/MathReceiver`, create a file `MathReceiver.fpp` with the following contents:
+In the directory `Ref/MathReceiver`, create a file `MathReceiver.fpp` with the following contents:

 ```fpp